letiziaia/multiway-alignment/README.md

 ## Tests

-This code has test coverage for python 3.10, 3.11, and 3.12.
+This code is built and tested for python 3.10, 3.11, and 3.12.